UFC Fight Night time: When does Tsarukyan vs Gamrot start in the UK and US?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-UFC Fight Night time: When does Tsarukyan vs Gamrot start in the UK and US this weekend?
+UFC Fight Night time: When does Tsarukyan vs Gamrot start in the UK and US tonight

 All you need to know about the main event and undercard